dotnet/core-setup/Documentation/design-docs/host-startup-hook.md

   need to communicate with each other part of a common plugin framework.
 If necessary, the plugin host could be injected into the process with a single startup hook.

+### Visibility of `StartupHook` type

+The type should be made `internal` to prevent exposing it as API surface to any managed code that happens to have access to the startup hook dll.
+However, the feature will also work if the type is `public`.